boest02/trending-movies/README.md

 ## 🧾 Notes

-Environment variables must start with VITE_ to be exposed to the client by Vite (for example VITE_TMDB_API_KEY).
+Environment variables must start with VITE_ to be exposed to the client by Vite (for example VITE_SOMETHING_SOMETHING).

 Do not commit your .env file.
 It is currently added to .gitignore.